AlishaMahanty85/Hospital_Project-SQL__PowerBI/README.md

 # 🏥 Hospital Management System

-This project simulates a Hospital Management System built using *MySQL*, designed for data analysis, reporting, and query optimization using realistic relational healthcare data.
+This project simulates a **Hospital Management System** built using **MySQL** for data analysis, reporting, and query optimization, and enhanced with **interactive Power BI dashboards** to turn data into actionable insights.

 ---